-This way, you can measure your monthly performance in terms of total sales and track how much you are still waiting to receive in a month.
+This way, you can measure your monthly performance in terms of total sales and track how much you have received and how much you are still waiting to receive.

 Total Billed = Sales - Discounts + Taxes - Credits/Voids

-If you do not collect Taxes, your Total Billed will be the same as your Revenue.
+If you do not collect Taxes, your Total Billed will be the same as your Total Billed less Taxes.

 These are discounts or deductions applied to sales according to Chargify coupon/discount logic.